wqking/metapp/doc/variant.md

 ## Overview

 `metapp::Variant` allows to store data of any type and convert between types.
 Variant holds a single value of any type at the same time.
-They type can be any C++ type, such as int, class, std::string, std::vector, function pointer, etc, any type.
+The type can be any C++ type, such as int, class, std::string, std::vector, function pointer, etc, any type.

 For example,